-TILE SHOP HOLDINGS, INC. Annual Meeting of Stockholders July 14, 2015 10:00 AM (Central Time) This proxy is solicited by the Board of Directors
+TILE SHOP HOLDINGS, INC. Annual Meeting of Stockholders July 12, 2016 10:00 AM (Central Time) This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Chris R. Homeister and Adam L. Suttin, and each of them individually, as attorneys and proxies, of the undersigned, with the power to act without the other and with full power of substitution, and hereby authorizes them to represent and vote all of the shares of stock of Tile Shop Holdings, Inc., a Delaware corporation, standing in the name of the undersigned with all the power which the undersigned would have if present at the Annual Meeting of Stockholders to be held at 10:00 a.m.
-(Central Time) on July 14, 2015, and any adjournment or adjournments thereof, as fully and with the same force and effect as the undersigned might or could so act if present thereat, upon and in respect of the matters listed on the reverse side and in accordance with the instructions designated on the reverse side, with discretionary authority as to any and all other matters that may properly come before the meeting.
+The undersigned hereby appoints Chris R. Homeister and William E. Watts, and each of them individually, as attorneys and proxies, of the undersigned, with the power to act without the other and with full power of substitution, and hereby authorizes them to represent and vote all of the shares of stock of Tile Shop Holdings, Inc., a Delaware corporation, standing in the name of the undersigned with all the power which the undersigned would have if present at the Annual Meeting of Stockholders to be held on July 12, 2016, at 10:00 a.m.
+(Central Time) at the Company's headquarters, located at 14000 Carlson Parkway, Plymouth, MN 55441 and any adjournment or adjournments thereof, as fully and with the same force and effect as the undersigned might or could so act if present thereat, upon and in respect of the matters listed on the reverse side and in accordance with the instructions designated on the reverse side, with discretionary authority as to any and all other matters that may properly come before the meeting.